Andre-ADPC/Andre-ADPC/README.md

 _🏷️Dad-of-Four, Ex-Teleco engineer, entrepreneur, self-taught dev, interested in tech, science, and life on a broad scale.
 Always busy developing and learning.
 Currently Building Q-Droid._

-_🏷️I enjoy chatting about: Opinions, Facts and Practical Information regarding Entrepreneuring, Business Ventures, Software Development, Science & Tech.
+_🏷️I enjoy chatting about: Opinions, Facts and Practical Information regarding Entrepreneurship, Business Ventures, Software Development, Science & Tech.
 As I learn I write about it on Substack and here._

 _🎓Formal education, which was a looong time ago: - Electronics Eng, South Africa, Vaal University of Technology_